1j01/wavey/README.md

 Record redundantly with another application if it matters to you.

 \*\*There's a bug right now where chunks are lost when recording!
-Chunks are appended blindly and the data written to the timeline will fall behind the position indicator.
+Dropped chunks will become skips (as opposed to gaps), and the data written to the timeline will start to fall further behind the position indicator.
-If you try to record something in time with something already recorded, you might not notice until you listen back but it'll get shifted over in time and end up earlier, and there will be skips in the audio.
+If you try to record something in time with something already recorded, the skips will cause it to be shifted earlier in time and get out of sync.

 ### Future Features